Estrangement In Strange Times

-When it comes to healing an estrangement, setting new boundaries is essential.
-It may be that you decide to call the person involved once a month, on a particular day at certain time, this can create a safer 'frame' from where to slowly rebuild reconnection.
+When it comes to healing an estrangement, setting new boundaries for both of you is key.
+It may be that moving forward you decide to call once a week, on a particular day at certain time, this can create a safer 'frame' from where to slowly rebuild reconnection.
 Within this, you need to be aware of oversharing.
 Try active listening and consciously decide not to take the bait.

 None of this will be straight forward and whilst I am approaching this from my own perspective, I appreciate there may be cultural nuance here.
 But whatever your background, the cost of not healing an estrangement can be high.

-At a time like this, when there is so much going on in the world, perhaps all we can do is be kind to ourselves and acknowledge the complexity of our feelings.
+At a time like this, when there is so much going on in the world, perhaps all we can do is take small steps, be kind to ourselves and acknowledge the complexity of our feelings.

 As I thought about this topic, a book I am currently reading fell open at a page and these words resonated.
 It is a quote attributed to the Greek goddess Athene: